 CARS.COM — Federal law prohibits dealers from selling new cars, trucks and SUVs with recalls that have not been fixed and rental car companies from renting an unfixed car.
-But dealers can sell still sell cars with dangerous problems, from faulty Takata airbag inflators to bad GM ignition switches.
+But auto dealers can still sell cars with dangerous problems, from faulty Takata airbag inflators to bad GM ignition switches.
 Many salespeople do not even openly reveal a vehicle’s recall status to potential buyers.
 This information is available through services like Carfax, however.

 They just have to be considered used.

 No federal law bans dealers from selling used cars with safety recalls that have not been addressed.
-It’s called “the used-car loophole" and the fight to change it turns up plenty of debate.
-Safety advocates claim the loophole puts consumers at risk, while a major dealer group says a ban on such sales would reduce values for owners who are trying to trade their cars in.
+It’s called “the used-car loophole,” and the fight to change it turns up plenty of debate.
+Safety advocates claim the loophole puts drivers and consumers at risk, while a major automotive group says a ban on such sales would reduce values for owners who are trying to trade their cars in.

 Cars in Limbo

 To overturn the loophole would take an act of Congress, and Sen. Richard Blumenthal (D-Conn.) tried to do just that.
-Blumenthal led the charge to ban the sale of used cars with recalls but, amid pushback from new-car dealers, his proposal didn't make it into the last federal highway bill, which Congress passed in late 2015.
+Blumenthal led the charge to ban the sale of used cars with unaddressed safety alerts but, amid pushback from new-car dealers, his proposal didn’t make it into the last federal highway bill, which Congress passed in late 2015.

-Opponents of the bill say a ban on the sale of used cars with unfixed recalls would keep some cars in limbo for weeks waiting for parts, ultimately reducing their trade-in value.
+Opponents of the bill say a ban on the sale of used cars with open recalls would keep some cars in limbo for weeks waiting for parts, ultimately reducing their trade-in value.

-Older cars and those with less significant recalls have lower compliance rates for recalls, J.D.
-Power notes.
-Any prohibition on the sale of these cars "is likely to cause substantial issues for dealers and consumers."
+Older cars and those with less significant problems have lower compliance rates for recalls, J.D.
+Power noted.
+Any prohibition on the sale of these cars “is likely to cause substantial issues for auto dealers and consumers.”

 Jacqueline Gillan, president of Advocates for Highway and Auto Safety, disagrees with the current law, and likened the situation to flying a commercial jet with an unfixed recall: Passengers simply wouldn’t board.